Last updated: 24 June 2021

 This does not mean you cannot catch or spread the virus, as the vaccines are given in two doses, and the body takes time to create the protection it needs.

 There are three vaccines approved for use in the UK: Pfizer/BioNTech mRNA vaccine (16 years and over), Oxford/AstraZeneca vaccine (18 years and over), and Moderna mRNA vaccine (18 years and over).
+The Pfizer/BioNTech mRNA vaccine has been approved for use in children aged 12-15 by the MHRA, and the UK’s vaccine committee will decide whether children should get the vaccine as a result of this approval.
+We will update this guidance as soon as there is any further news.

 Will the vaccines be safe for people with muscle-wasting conditions?